Rafael Escamilla

 About Me

-I am an Assistant Professor at the W.P.
+Assistant Professor at the W.P.
 Carey School of Business, at Arizona State University.
-I completed the requirements for the PhD degree in the School of Economics and Management at Tilburg University and in Kühne Logistics University.
+I completed my PhD degree in the School of Economics and Management at Tilburg University and in Kühne Logistics University.
 I investigate grocery retail operations in emerging markets, through field experiments and econometric techniques.
 I hold a Graduate Certificate in Logistics and Supply Chain Management from the Massachusetts Institute of Technology (MIT), a Master of Science (Diplôme d'Ingénieur) from the Université de Technologie de Troyes and a Bachelor of Engineering from Tecnológico de Monterrey.
-I am also a lecturer of causal inference at the GCLOG program at MIT.

 Publications